tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 Please follow the below step-by-step guide to deploy the Management Cluster

+> Summary

+1. Step 1: Deploy AWS Infrastructure using provided bash/AWS CLI script - [Link](### Step 1: Deploy AWS Infrastructure using provided Bash/AWS CLI script)
+2. Step 2: Install Kubernetes Cluster on EC2 Instances using provided bash/Kubeadm script - [Link](### Step 2: Install Kubernetes Cluster on EC2 Instances using Kubeadm)
+3. Step 3: Install Ingress on the Kubernetes Cluster using provided step-by-step guide - [Link](### Step 3: Install Ingress on the Kubernetes Cluster)
+4. Step 4: Install Helm in your kubernetes using provided step-by-step guide - [Link](### Step 4: Install Helm in your kubernetes)
+5. Step 5: Deploy and Install Cert Manager through Helm using provided step-by-step guide - [Link](### Step 5: Deploy and Install Cert Manager using Helm)
+6. Step 6: Deploy Rancher through Helm using provided step-by-step guide - [Link](### Step 6: Deploy Rancher through Helm)

 ---

-### Step 1: Deploy the AWS Infrastructure
+### Step 1: Deploy AWS Infrastructure using provided Bash/AWS CLI script

 First step in this guide is to deploy the AWS infrastructure based on the provided architecture.
 To help in this process, and automation script is provided in this [link](https://github.com/tahershaker/Kubernetes-Demo/blob/main/DeployEnv/DeployMgmtClustOnAWS/AwsDeployMgmtCluster.sh) that will automatically deploy all the AWS infrastructure.
+Please Note: To run the script, first you need to download the repo and add the AWS credentials to the AWS CLI.

 Unfortunately, all the variables are hard-coded in to the script and development is in place to allow passing argument to the script to provide the ability to change the variables.
 These variable will hold the Region, Name Prefix, IP Addresses, Folder Location and more.
 List of the variables that are hard-coded are: